Career path and advice from a senior consultant in Transaction Services

 As you progress within the firm, you gain flexibility and can organize yourself to handle personal responsibilities, such as taking your children to school.
 This flexibility allows to balance work and family life, which is not always possible in all finance jobs.

-Regarding compensation, a junior can expect to earn up to €45,000 gross per annum, with variable bonuses based on the deals and the firm’s performance.
+Regarding compensation, a junior can expect to earn up to €45,000 gross per annum.
+On top of that junirs can get variable bonuses based on the deals and the firm’s performance.
 The academic background also plays a role in determining compensation.

-What are the typical career opportunities after gaining experience in Transaction Services?
+What are the typical career opportunities after Transaction Services?

 Recruiters generally favor candidates with experience in Transaction Services.
 After gaining this experience, it is often possible to join a finance or controlling department within a company.
 Private equity or Investment Banking positions are also potential career options.

-Do you have any advice for candidates seeking a position in Transaction Services, such as interview preparation, firm selection, or practical tips?
+Do you have any advice for candidates seeking a position in Transaction Services?

 Given the specialized strategic assignments and the technicity of the job, Transaction Services remains a relatively exclusive and elitist profession.
 Therefore, candidates must demonstrate a high level of precision and be prepared to manage a significant workload.
 Additionally, candidates should have a solid understanding of accounting principles, including the ability to effectively analyze financial statements.

 While attending a well-known school may make it easier to enter the Transaction Services field, don’t be discouraged if you don’t have that advantage.
 A motivated and dedicated individual can quickly advance within an audit firm and then apply for an internal transfer.
 If the request for an internal transfer is not granted, candidates can also apply for a position in the Transaction Services department of a competing firm.
-Remember, nothing is impossible, and you need to be organized and hardworking to take advantage of opportunities that come your way.
+Nothing is impossible.
+You need to be organized and hardworking to take advantage of opportunities that come your way.

 Finally, can you describe what you enjoy most and least about your job in Transaction Services?